-- <LinkID>: currently only supports link ID 0. - <client\id>: MQTT client ID.
+- <LinkID>: currently only supports link ID 0. - <length>: MQTT client ID length.
+Range: [1,1024].

-- The length of the entire AT command should be less than 256 bytes. - The command AT+MQTTUSERCFG can also set MQTT client ID.
-The differences between the two commands include: - You can use AT+MQTTCLIENTID to set a relatively long client ID since there is a limitation on the length of the AT+MQTTUSERCFG command. - You should set AT+MQTTCLIENTID after setting the AT+MQTTUSERCFG command.
+- The command AT+MQTTUSERCFG can also set MQTT client ID.
+The differences between the two commands include: - You can use AT+MQTTLONGCLIENTID to set a relatively long client ID since there is a limitation on the length of the AT+MQTTUSERCFG command. - You should set AT+MQTTLONGCLIENTID after setting the AT+MQTTUSERCFG command.

-3.6.3 AT+MQTTUSERNAME: Set MQTT Username
+3.6.3 AT+MQTTLONGUSERNAME: Set MQTT Username